PROGRAM STRUCTURE - COURSES

 Attendance and program assessment

-Frontal lessons will take place at LUMSA University, Borgo S. Angelo 13, Rome, Italy.
+Frontal lessons will take place at LUMSA Venues in Rome, Italy.
 The frontal lessons introduce the pillars.

 Given the COVID-19 emergency, the master will follow any National reccomendation.